-Employees may elect to convert unused sick hours to vacation hours in excess of; 1,040 for Unit Members assigned to a 40-hour schedule and 1,460 for Unit Members assigned to a 56-hour schedule.
-See current MOU for process information.
+- 1. Employees may elect to convert unused sick hours to vacation hours in excess of; 1,040 for employees assigned to a 40-hour schedule and 1,460 for employees assigned to a 56-hour schedule. - 2.
+Employees who elect to convert sick time to vacation time in accordance with this section are required to execute the Sick Time Conversion Election Form.
+If the employee does not submit the